|

 18,000 cells to 50,000 cells without increasing run time.
 Due to its "true" 3-dimensional

-formulation, VisualCFD provides non-zero lift and non-zero pitching moment for axisymmetric shapes at angle of attack.
+formulation, AeroCFD provides non-zero lift and non-zero pitching moment for axisymmetric shapes at angle of attack.
 Model geometry is specified by selecting from a library of standard shapes.
 Nose sections are defined using one of five basic shapes

 that include Conical, Ogive, Elliptical, Parabolic and